anjadrayton/Menti/README.md

 # Menti
-Design and front-end still in progress, but feel free to visit the livesite https://mentiapp.herokuapp.com/mentorships
+Design and front-end still in progress but feel free to visit the livesite https://mentiapp.herokuapp.com/mentorships

 Created by @anjadrayton, @aaronwlw and @Chaddy35 as part of @lewagon bootcamp.